erobwen/causality/README.md

 * uponChangeDo
 * withoutSideEffects  (prevents side effects on observable objects)

-Causality objects also have the following powerful methods.
+Causality objects also have the following methods.

 * cached
 * reCached